top of page

 • Ideation through investigation of different environmental aspects such as pop culture, current events, films, contemporary artist research, etc.

-• Observational drawing, printmaking, basics of web design, motion graphics, animation, and painting.
+• Observational drawing, printmaking, basics of web design, animation, and painting.

 • Documentation and organization of artwork including both finished work and work in progress.

-• Journaling and reflective writing sessions students.
+• Journaling and reflective writing sessions.
 These will result in artistic statements that reflect inquiry outcomes such as aesthetic sense, personal artistic voice, and creative confidence.

-Note: students are required to start their portfolio by completing three projects over the summer.
+Note: students are required to start their portfolio by working over the summer.
 See the AP instructor for the assignments.

 • Architecture 1